Pen? Check. Books? Check. Incense? Wait, what?!

 Our Pick: Sandalwood

-to burn when it comes to stress and anxiety
+to burn when you are experiencing feelings of stress and anxiety

 Incense for Studying